 The O’Neill-Dennis Funeral Home in Hancock is assisting with the arrangements.
 To leave online condolences, please go to www.oneilldennisfh.com.

-To send flowers to Holley's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Holley M. Linn, please visit our floral store.